-As one of the most premium travel credit cards available, the Chase Sapphire Reserve earns you 3X points on travel worldwide (after earning your annual travel credit) and dining at restaurants worldwide, plus 1X points on everything else.
+As one of the most premium travel credit cards available, the Chase Sapphire Reserve® earns you 3X points on travel worldwide (after earning your annual travel credit) and dining at restaurants worldwide, plus 1X points on everything else.
 From now until Apr.
 30, 2021, you’ll also receive 3X points on grocery store purchases (up to $1,000 a month).

 The CSR’s big rewards come with an equally large annual fee ($550 per year), yet the perks of the card nearly offset the cost for your first year.
 If you tend to travel multiple times a month, you shouldn’t have a problem getting value out of the card for years to come.